Feminism | Posted by Katie S on 07/30/2014

 First the Hyde Amendment, then the reduction in women’s services under the new health care bill, and then the attempt to redefine rape – this is really getting under my hackles.
 Here comes the GOP men in Shining Armor to clarify to us what rape is…how wonderful.
 As if as women are just wandering around not knowing what violation feels like or aren’t sure if we really were “asking for it.”

 I’m a patron of Planned Parenthood.
 I walk myself down to the clinic, past the typical protesters, and sit myself in some of their lovely waiting room chairs and I fill out that nice sheet that says I’m a student that lives off loans and work study allotments.
-I go back and have my pap smear and …
+I go back and have my …

 Creative | Posted by Helen H on 05/6/2010